 Dealerships

-Dealerships are a popular choice for many Subaru owners.
-They offer expert service and original parts.
-You can trust their work because they specialize in Subarus.
-The downside is that dealerships might charge more.
-Here is what you can expect:
+Dealerships are popular for Subaru owners.
+They provide expert service and original parts.
+You can trust their work since they know Subarus.
+The downside is higher charges.
+Here’s what to expect:

 Auto Repair Shops

-Auto repair shops can be a cost-effective option.
-Many shops offer competitive pricing and good service.
-They may not specialize in Subarus but can still do a good job.
-Here are typical costs:
+Auto repair shops can save money.
+Many offer competitive pricing and good service.
+They may not focus on Subarus but can handle it.
+Typical costs:

 - Basic Hitch Installation: $250 – $450